codeswitching/openet/README.md

 Parameter names and values are *usually* identical to those given in the API documentation.

-Note that nearly all parameter values, including 'true', 'false', and dates, must be passed as strings.
+Note that nearly all parameter values, including 'true', 'false', dates, and field ids, must be passed as strings.
 It is particularly important to treat OpenET field id's as strings since they may contain leading zeros.
 One exception is the `geometry` parameter in the `getOpenET_polygon` function, which must be passed as a numeric vector of paired long/lat coordinates.
 See the documentation for this function as there is a clever way to extract the coordinates for a custom polygon using the OpenET web app.

 ## API Keys